 Tool Introduction

-The Visitor Value Calculator is a simple and practical online tool designed to help website operators and marketing professionals quickly assess the average value of each visitor to their website.
-By entering your website's total revenue and the number of effective visitors within a specific period, the tool will calculate the average value contributed by each visitor based on the configured formula: “Website Revenue / Number of Effective Visitors”.
+The Visitor Value Calculator is a simple and practical online tool designed to help website operators and marketing personnel quickly assess the average value of each visitor to their website.
+By entering your website's total revenue and the number of effective visitors within a specific period, the tool will calculate the average value contributed by each visitor based on the configured formula "Website Income / Number of Effective Visitors".
 This helps you understand your website's profitability, evaluate the return on investment (ROI) of marketing activities, and make more informed business decisions to optimize website content and user experience.

 How to Use

-- In the “Website Revenue” input box, enter your website's total revenue amount for a specific period.
-The default unit is US dollars ($), but you can fill it in according to your actual situation.
+- In the "Website Income" input box, fill in the total revenue of your website within a specific period.
+The default unit is US dollars ($), which you can fill in according to the actual situation.

-- In the “Effective Visitors” input box, enter the total number of effective visitors to your website during the same period.
-Please ensure this data is consistent with the time period for “Website Revenue”.
+- In the "Effective Visitors" input box, fill in the total number of effective visitors to your website during the same period.
+Please ensure this data is consistent with the time period for "Website Income".

-- In the “Decimal Places” input box, you can set the precision of the final calculation result's decimal point, with a default of 2 digits.
+- In the "Decimal Places" input box, you can set the decimal precision of the final calculation result, with a default of 2 places.

-- After confirming all data entries are correct, click the calculate button on the page, and the tool will immediately display the average value of each visitor.
+- After confirming that all data input is correct, click the calculate button on the page, and the tool will immediately display the average value of each visitor.

 Frequently Asked Questions